Vepp1/cinemary-api/README.md

   ### Front End

-  - To connect with Front End application:
+  - To connect with the Front End application:

     - Add the frontend url to CORS_ALLOWED_ORIGINS and CLIENT_ORIGIN.
-    - Retrieve reviews with GET cinemary-api.herokuapp.com/posts.
+    - Retrieve reviews with GET cinemasry-api.herokuapp.com/posts.
-    - Create, update or delete reviews with POST, PUT, DELETE /posts/{post_id}
+    - Create, update, or delete reviews with POST, PUT, DELETE /posts/{post_id}
     - Retrieve comments with GET cinemary-api.herokuapp.com/comments.
-    - Create, update or delete coments with POST, PUT, DELETE /comments/{comment_id}
+    - Create, update, or delete comments with POST, PUT, DELETE /comments/{comment_id}
     - Retrieve likes with GET cinemary-api.herokuapp.com/likes.
     - Create or delete likes with POST, PUT /likes/{like_id}
     - Signup requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/registration/ with POST.
-    - Signin requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/login/ with POST.
+    - Sign in requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/login/ with POST.
     - Logout requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/logout/ with POST.
     - Password change requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/password/change/ with POST.
     - Username change requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/user/ with POST.